Soil respiration: Fermentation

 Fermentation is another process in which cells gain energy from organic compounds.
 In this metabolic pathway, energy is derived from the carbon compound without the use of oxygen.
 The products of this reaction are carbon dioxide and usually either ethyl alcohol or lactic acid.
 Due to the lack of oxygen, this pathway is described as anaerobic respiration.
 This is an important source of CO2 in soil respiration in waterlogged ecosystems where oxygen is scarce, as in peat bogs and wetlands.
 However, most CO2 released from the soil occurs via respiration and one of the most important aspects of below-ground respiration occurs in the plant roots.

 Root respiration

 Plants respire some of the carbon compounds which were generated by photosynthesis.
 When this respiration occurs in roots, it adds to soil respiration.
 Root respiration accounts for approximately half of all soil respiration.
-However, these values can range from 10 to 90% depending on the dominate plant types in an ecosystem and conditions under which the plants are subjected.
+However, these values can range from 10 to 90% depending on the dominant plant types in an ecosystem and conditions under which the plants are subjected.
 Thus, the amount of CO2 produced through root respiration is determined by the root biomass and specific root respiration rates.
 Directly next to the root is the area known as the rhizosphere, which also plays an important role in soil respiration.